 Sports vision testing helps athletes determine how well their eyes perform.
 These tests go beyond standard eye tests that only evaluate the ability to see letters and objects clearly on a standard eye chart.
 Sports vision testing takes eyesight evaluation one step further, which is vital to overall athletic training as well as specifically enhancing visual function.

 While sports vision testing can vary greatly depending on an athlete’s specific needs, in general, sports vision testing can be beneficial for assessing athletic abilities associated with hand-eye coordination, eye tracking, and depth perception.
-If you are a local athlete looking to improve your performance, Dr. Russell can help.
+If you are a local athlete looking to improve your performance, Our doctors can help.

 Sports Vision Training Enhances Athletic Performance